Baghdad International Airport: 2005–2011

 Sather Air Base – the American base on the west side of the airport – came under periodic rocket fire from Baghdad.
 On 6 December 2006, a 107mm rocket attack landed 30 yd from a parked C-5A aircraft, puncturing it with scores of shrapnel holes.

 Terminal C was refreshed with three active gate areas for carriers operating from the airport.

+Sather Air Base was renamed to the "Baghdad Diplomatic Support Center" in December 2011 when the United States Department of State took over operations after the withdrawal of United States troops.

 2012-Present

 Baghdad Airport Road, connecting the airport to the Green Zone, once a dangerous route full of IEDs, was refurbished in 2014 with palm trees, manicured lawns, and a fountain, with Turkish assistance.

 Since the end of the war, the region surrounding the airport alongside the Airport Road, has emerged as an investment destination in Baghdad.

-On 1 May 2023, the Iraqi government under Mohammed Shia' Al Sudani approved plans to enhance services with the intention of launching an expansion project in the development of Baghdad Airport in the second half of 2023.
-In 2024, the airport reached the final stage of its expansion plan, according to the International Finance Corporation.
+On 6 March 2026, during the 2026 Iran war, a drone attack targeted the airport complex.

+During the 2026 Iran war the U.S. Baghdad Diplomatic Support Center came under attack.
+On March 10 and 28, 2026, there were reports of drone strikes next to a guard tower and other areas on site.
+On April 9, 2026, drone strikes were reported near Baghdad International Airport and BDSC.

 Military use

 A separate enclave within the airport houses the New Al Muthana Air Base, where the Iraqi Air Force's 23rd Squadron is based, operating three Lockheed C-130E Hercules transport aircraft.
 The base is also home to a number of Sukhoi Su-25 attack aircraft.

 Sather Air Base, or Camp Sather, was a United States Air Force base on the west side of the airport from 2003 to 2011.
+The primary task of the base was to "maintain and operate the airfield and the aerial port," bringing in people and cargo.
+It had an active passenger terminal.
 It was named in memory of Combat Controller Staff Sergeant Scott Sather, the first enlisted airman to die in Operation Iraqi Freedom.
-Sather was awarded the Bronze Star Medal with Valor for his leadership of a 24th Special Tactics Squadron reconnaissance task force during the initial stages of the 2003 U.S. invasion.
+Sather was awarded the Bronze Star Medal with Valor for his leadership during the initial stages of the 2003 U.S. invasion.

+After the U.S. withdrawal in 2011 it was renamed as the Baghdad Diplomatic Support Center and transferred to the United States State Department.
+At this time there were only a few hundred US service members left at the base.
+In 2014 it housed 41 agencies, which had roughly 1,600 personnel.

+Attacks in 2023 were connected to the war in Gaza.